Three Tools of Criminal Investigation

 • With the information in a public and private records database, investigators can map out connections and build profiles on individuals to help solve their investigations.

-Tracers also provides information sharing law enforcement so investigators and law enforcement agencies can share data and collaborate on investigations to solve crimes quicker.
+Tracers also provides information sharing law enforcement for multiple jurisdictions so investigators and law enforcement agencies can share data and collaborate on investigations to solve crimes quicker.
 With Tracers public and private records database, you search records in seconds and view the data in easy-to-read reports, allowing you to find the key pieces of information you need to solve crimes more efficiently and with less effort.

 If you’re ready to see how Tracers public and private records database can help your criminal investigation, get started today.